Covid-19 and Its Affect on the Houston Housing Market

 If you are an investor, a homeowner, or a homebuyer in the Houston market, how will the covid-19 pandemic affect home sales and home values?
 You would think that the pandemic, along with the dropping price of oil, would drive down home sales in the greater Houston area.
 But things may not be exactly as they seem.

 In late spring, as pandemic conditions continued to worsen, sales began to fall.
 People were not sure of their job situation.
-Sellers weren’t sure if having strangers traipsing through their home, possibly bring the disease with them, was the smartest thing to do.
+Sellers wasn’t sure if having strangers traipsing through their home, possibly bring the disease with them, was the smartest thing to do.
 So listings on the MLS began to drop.

 Houston is now a buyers’ market.
-Appreciation is above the national average and people who are fed up with conditions and costs in western states are eager move away from there and enter into the Houston market.
+Appreciation is above the national average and people who are fed up with conditions and costs in western states are eager to move away from there and enter into the Houston market.
 Texas in general, and Houston in particular, have also attracted the attention of many overseas investors.

 Job creation is the number one reason to buy now.
 Houston’s unemployment rate is far below the national average.
 With steady paychecks coming in again, buyers’ confidence is rising.
 They realize that they will be able to meet their monthly mortgage requirements.